One Week until Tax Day – for U.S. Expats

 H&R Block Expat Tax Services has experts dedicated to specific countries and regions and their unique tax requirements.
 From handling the tax consequences of Australian superannuation funds, to Mandatory Provident Fund accounts in Hong Kong, Pillar III pensions in Switzerland or ISA investments in the United Kingdom, H&R Block’s expat tax experts are equipped to address the unique complexities of foreign tax requirements across the globe.

 Expats can have their U.S. tax returns completed by H&R Block tax experts in an office in more than 14 countries and U.S. territories.
 In addition, they can now work with a tax professional using the company’s virtual service.
 The virtual service is a secure option that includes a customized interview to ensure an accurate return is prepared.
 Plus, all the benefits of an H&R Block office experience are available, including accuracy guarantees and the opportunity for free Second Look® reviews of past returns.

-To learn more about H&R Block’s Expat Tax Services, taxpayers may visit expats.hrblock.com where they can access expat tax advisors through the virtual service or to find the nearest office.
+Learn more about expat taxes and access expat tax advisors through the virtual service or to find the nearest office.